LukeVilla/pymail/README.md

 Enter password: ******
 ```
 # Inbox
 When you have logged in, you will see your inbox.
 It consists of a numbered list of emails.
 You can only see the subjects of the emails in that view, but you can view the body and sender by typing in the email's number.
+If the message is in HTML format, it will be opened in your default web browser.
 Example:
 ```
 0: Link